-OK, Broiled Lobster Tail is not a budget meal.
-Not even a once-a-week meal.
-At least for us.
+Broiled lobster tail is not a budget meal.
+Not even a once-a-week meal, at least for us.

 When you think about the cost in the grand scheme of things, a trip to a pretty basic chain restaurant can run you $70+ for a pretty run-of-the-mill meal for a family of four.
 Why not spend a third of that and get a really special meal every once in a while?